Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: Comparative analysis with ULA

 \subsubsection{Fixed Number of Antenna Elements}

 \textbf{Under a fixed antenna count $\NBS$, the \ac{ULA} achieves a narrower beamdepth and a more extended \ac{EBRD} compared to the \ac{UCA}}.
-When comparing beamdepth at the same focus distance, $\RD$ is the only significant geometry-dependent parameter in \eqref{eqn_IIIA_2} and \eqref{eqn11}.
+When comparing the beamdepth at the same focus distance, $\RD$ is the only significant geometry-dependent parameter in \eqref{eqn_IIIA_2} and \eqref{eqn11}.
 Both expressions indicate that beamdepth decreases with increasing $\RD$.
 As stated in Theorem \ref{theorem4}, since $\DULA > \DUCA$, it follows that $\RDULA > \RDUCA$, leading to a narrower beamdepth for the ULA compared to the UCA.
 To further illustrate this, Fig.~\ref{fig4_BD_same_N.pdf} shows the normalized array gain as a function of propagation distance.
 The distance interval between the 3\ dB gain points defines the beamdepth.
 For a fair comparison, we choose $\theta = 90^\circ$ for the \ac{UCA} and $\varphi = 0^\circ$ for the \ac{ULA}, as these angles minimize the beamdepth according to \eqref{eqn_IIIA_2} and \eqref{eqn11}, respectively.
 When focusing the beam at a near-field distance of $\rf = \RDULA/57$, the ULA achieves a significantly narrow beamdepth of $\unit[1.4]{m}$, compared to $\unit[84]{m}$ for the UCA.
 Here $\RDULA = \unit[348]{m}$ and $\RDUCA = \unit[35]{m}$.
 Furthermore, \ac{ULA} achieves finite depth beams up till (\ac{EBRD}) $\RDULA/7 =\unit[49.7]{m}$; the same limit is also obtained from \eqref{eqn11}, where $\alpha_\mathrm{\scalebox{.5}{3dB}} =1.75$ for $\varphi=0^\circ$.
 On the other hand \ac{EBRD} for \ac{UCA} is only $\RDULA/57=\RDUCA/6 \approx \unit[6]{m}$.
 As shown in Fig.~\ref{fig4_BD_same_N.pdf}, ULA maintains a finite beamdepth up to $\RDULA/7$, while it becomes infinite for \ac{UCA} highlighted by the dotted blue line for \ac{UCA} at $\RDULA/7$, which stays above the $\unit[3]{dB}$ threshold beyond the focusing point.
+Fig.~\ref{fig4_BD_same_N.pdf} also illustrates the spatial correlation between a \ac{UE} located at the focal point $\rf$ and \acp{UE} positioned outside the interval $r \in [\rf^\mathrm{min}, \rf^\mathrm{max}]$. \textbf{Notably, the forelobes of the \ac{UCA} exceed those of the \ac{ULA} by approximately $\unit[8$–$10]{dB}$, indicating higher spatial correlation for \ac{UCA} between the \ac{UE} at $\rf$ and \acp{UE} outside the beamdepth region}.
+This elevated correlation may adversely impact the capacity performance of the \ac{UCA}.
+Conversely, the \ac{UCA} can form nulls in the spatial correlation pattern, which are not achievable with the \ac{ULA}, as also shown in Fig.~\ref{fig4_BD_same_N.pdf}.
+These nulls may be desirable in adaptive beamforming and secure communication.